Olivia Rodrigo breaks down "emo" lyrics in ‘Lacy’ and ‘All-American Bitch’

 NME praised ‘GUTS’ in a five-star review, saying: “In the orbit of her urgent and riotous second album, the 20-year-old turns her own vulnerabilities into a rallying cry: here, she’s a songwriter of control, diving headfirst into the collective female experience while also pursuing adventure, desire and relief.”

-The album also landed in the number two spot of our Best 50 Albums of 2023 – see the full list here.
+The album also landed in the number two spot of NME’s Best 50 Albums of 2023.